 Being a health and safety rep means you will be playing a crucial role in making sure your workplace is safe, healthy, and secure for all your colleagues and service users.

 You’ll also gain new skills and meet others who are passionate about workplace safety.

 - talk to members about their health and safety issues and work together with management to resolve these issues.

 - raise concerns with your employer to improve safety in the workplace and deal with specific problems that arise at work

 - promote better health and safety in the workplace and encourage everyone to get involved in the union – UNISON is the union that gets things done.

 How do I become a Health and Safety Rep?

-Although there is legally no training required your branch may ask you to undertake some training to help you undertake the role .
-Trade union health and safety reps are entitled to time off for training.
+Although there is legally no training required, your branch may ask you to undertake some training to help you undertake the role .
+Trade union health and safety reps are entitled to paid time off for training.
 Your branch will help in getting this agreed by your employer.

-We try to provide various training options through a mixture of online, virtual and in person teaching, including a short introductory course, or a course of six 90 minute classes, once a week.
-There’ll be a chance to chat with other new safety reps and get more one to one time with the tutor if you need it.
-There are also other specialist courses, including one on COVID-19.
+We try to provide various training options through a mixture of online, virtual and in person teaching, including a short introductory course, you’ll have a chance to chat with other new health and safety reps and get more one to one time with the tutor if you need it.
+There are also other specialist courses, on different topics including one on mental health.

-To start your journey, fill in the form below and someone from UNISON will call you back, and answer any questions you might have, and discuss the next steps to take to becoming a Safety Rep.
+To start your journey, fill in the form below and someone from UNISON will call you back, and answer any questions you might have, and discuss the next steps to take to becoming a health and safety rep